Gidgebot-Limited/gBuilder/README.md

 # gBuilder: Laravel Application Powershell Manager

 **gBuilder** is an innovative PowerShell tool designed to streamline the deployment, setup, and management of Laravel applications.
-Leveraging the power of Windows PowerShell, gBuilder makes it easy to execute complex Laravel project tasks such as object initialization, continuous deployment, and more, directly from your command line.
+Leveraging the power of PowerShell, gBuilder makes it easy to execute complex Laravel project tasks such as object initialization, continuous deployment, and more, directly from your command line.

 ## Features